innogames/serveradmin/rust/README.md

 # Adminapi in Rust!

-This is the adminapi Rust library
+This is the client library for ServerAdmin in Rust!

+## ServerAdmin

+Serveradmin is the central server database management system of InnoGames.
+It has an HTTP web interface and an HTTP JSON API.
+Check out `the documentation
+<https://serveradmin.readthedocs.io/en/latest/>`_  or watch `this FOSDEM 19
+talk <https://archive.org/details/youtube-nWuisFTIgME>`_ for a deepdive how InnoGames works with serveradmin.

-## Features
+## Features of this library

 | Feature      | Status          | Note                                                                                                            |
 |--------------|-----------------|-----------------------------------------------------------------------------------------------------------------|